Cost-Effective Design of Grid-tied Community Microgrid: Discussion

-A potential hybrid approach integrating a small DG unit alongside a BESS could provide a cost-effective and reliable alternative, optimizing both short-term response and long-term backup capability while mitigating emissions.
+A potential hybrid approach is integrating a small DG unit with a BESS.
+This configuration could provide a cost-effective and reliable alternative by optimizing both short-term responsiveness and long-term backup capability, while also mitigating emissions.
 Future research should explore optimal DG-BESS hybrid configurations to achieve a balance between reliability, cost, and environmental performance.
 In addition, hydrogen-based backup solutions may offer long-duration energy storage with zero emissions as alternatives to conventional DGs.